 - Mobile Apps – these make it easy to search for background data on the go and take data with you without printing.
 Look for iOS and Android apps or, in the absence of these, responsive mobile websites that work on these platforms.

 BeenVerified is a two-tier criminal check service that is arguably the best in the industry.
 On a basic level, it covers criminal records, finances, social media, and all kinds of personal details.
-Premium members also get access to gun license data, other public data, as well as a physical runner service that can quickly get the records from any physical location (like a court).
+Premium members also get access to gun license data, other public data.
 The resulting reports are informative and comprehensive as well as easy to use regardless of your prior experience with digital services and background checks.

 The website dashboard is also easy to use.
 For mobile users, Android and iOS apps bring most of the features included in the desktop website inside an intuitive, easy-to-use package.
 Customer support is available around the clock, so if you can’t figure anything out on your own, help is always available.